New Mong

 Vowels

-Here and below, the consonant /qh/ is used to display the relevant glyph in position.
+Here the consonant /qh/ is used to display the relevant vowel mark in position.

 Nasalization markers

-There are 3 possibilities for post-nasalized vowels.
-The ‘pre-nasal’ marker /n-/ is a stand-alone prefix form.
-Some simpler consonant-glyphs have the circular symbol already fixed to their top.
+There are 3 possibilities for post-nasalized vowels, shown here with the consonant /qh/.
+The pre-nasal marker /n-/ is a stand-alone prefix form.
+Some simpler consonant-glyphs have the circular symbol already fixed to their top (see above).
 For the already complex cluster phonemes, the stand-alone prefix is used.

 Tonal markers

 As in RPA, the tone markers come at the end of the syllable.
 This is a less cluttered method than that used in other tonal scripts of the region.
 The letters of RPA remain, but are more symbolic than their Latin form.
-Each tone marker also has a dot below, which helps break up phrases into syllables, for clarity and a visual sense of rhythm.
+Each tone marker also has an optional dot below, which helps break up phrases into syllables, both for clarity and a visual sense of rhythm.
+The third column has a suggested mnemonic based on the tone-letter.

 Numerals